pitchinvasion/Final-Project-POSTit/README.md

 >>>>>>>>> ENTER VIDEO HERE

+###How to use

+Visit the website [here](http://flickynotes.meteor.com/) on your computer AND your smartphone.
+Follow the onscreen instructions to use the app.

 ###Achievements

 One of the biggest challenges we've faced is learning a new framework, Meteor, which works with a non-SQL database called MongoDB.
 It was a really nice experience to be able to share all of our ideas and create such a powerful application in just 2 weeks.